 It has two features that will be extremely useful to achieve the effect you are looking for your educational video.

 The first of these is ‘Find Similar’.
 This option will make it much easier for you to find songs similar to the ones you liked.
 This way you will be able to follow a pattern in your videos.

 The second quality is called ‘Stems’ and consists of the option to delete different elements of a song, such as voice, bass or other instruments.
 This tool will allow you to deploy your creativity to be more original.

 In addition to the above, Epidemic Sound has a perfect license for those looking to create audiovisual content.
-It is called ‘Creator Subscription’ and offers you the following benefits:
+It is called ‘Personal Subscription’ and offers you the following benefits:

 You can download the songs anywhere, whether on your computer, your mobile or your tablet.